tomthe/hackmap/readme.md

- <h2>Demographic research map</h2>
+ <h2>Hackmap</h2>
   <p>
-    This plot shows a few thousand of the most important authors and papers from some important demographic journals.
+    This website shows a few million submissions, comments and users of Hacker News.
     The position is determined by an algorithm that places similar titles close to each other.
     The size of the node represents the number of citations.